Alaska Girl Publishing features author Tiffee Jasso. I think you will enjoy her books, wit and humor.

 G.T. turned his chair around and went back to staring at the figures on his flatscreen.
 There was nothing he could think of to add, and so left the figures where they were.
 Clasping both hands behind his head, he leaned back in his chair and swung his feet up on the counter before him, thinking to take a break.

 He found himself staring up at the streaks and stains on the ceiling above his head.
-His eyes landed on the black smudges over Striker’s comm station and he scowled.
-Most of the scorch marks were due to past smoke damage and were evidence the ship had seen more than her fair share of bridge fires.
-However, the ones he was looking at were fairly new, and had been put there by the all-too-ingenious metal mutt robot, named Puzzle, that parked its torso in the computer hall.
+His eyes landed on the black smudges over Striker’s comm station and he scowled at them.
+Most of the scorch marks were due to past smoke damage, and were evidence the ship had seen more than her fair share of bridge fires.
+However, the ones he was looking at were fairly new, and had been put there by the all-too-ingenious metal dogbot that parked its torso in the computer hall.

 “G.T.!”
 Sitka cried out, turning to look over her shoulder at his reclining figure.
 “Striker just relayed a triple-nine code!”